RetroDECK/ES-DE/INSTALL.md

 Now run the batch script, ES should start and ask you to configure any attached controllers.
 Following this, check that everything works as expected, i.e. the gamelists are properly populated etc.

-You can optionally skip the configuration of the controllers by copying any existing `es_input.cfg` file to `f:\ES-Home\.emulationstation\es_input.cfg`.
+You can optionally skip the configuration of the controllers by copying any existing es_input.cfg file to f:\ES-Home\\.emulationstation\\`

-Exit ES and modify the file `f:\ES-Home\.emulationstation\es_systems.cfg` to point to the emulators on the portable media.
+Exit ES and modify the file **f:\ES-Home\.emulationstation\es_systems.cfg** to point to the emulators on the portable media.

-Example change, from this:
+For example, change from this:
 ```
 <command>retroarch.exe -L "%EMUPATH%\cores\snes9x_libretro.dll" %ROM%</command>
 ```